-The Actuarial function is led by the Company's Chief Actuary, who reports to the CRO.
+The Actuarial function is led by the Company's Interim Chief Actuary, subject to regulatory approval.
+This role is currently covered by the Company's CRO.

 The Actuarial function is accountable for actuarial methodologies and calibrations.
-It also considers the appropriateness of the internal model, supports the internal model validation exercises and maintains the internal model change log.
+It also considers the appropriateness of the Internal Model, supports the Internal Model validation exercises and maintains the Internal Model change log.
 The Actuarial function produces an annual report to the Board providing information necessary for the Board to form their own opinion on the adequacy of technical provisions and capital requirements, and on underwriting and reinsurance arrangements.